 Photo editor selection

-There so many photo editing programs that it is tough to choose one that meet the following subjective requirements:
+There are so many photo editing programs that it is tough to choose one that meets the following subjective requirements:

 - Ease of use.

 - Enough features for a serious amateur photographer.

 - Digital Photo Professional.
 Difficult to use.
 Primarily for RAW pictures.

 - Fotor has poor support for a multi-monitor setup.

 - Picasa was great, but it was killed by Google.

 - Microsoft Photo is great, but it does not support batch editing or repeated editing pattern application.

 - affinity Photo ($49).
 Less user friendly than Luminar.
 Similar to Photoshop.